koheimiya/checkpoint/README.md

     - Pydantic/dataclass support in task arguments (as an incompatible, but better-UX object with TypedDict).
     - Dynamic prefix generation with prefix template (e.g., for specifying the log locations).
 - Remove `DiscCache` and use `shelve.
-- Use methods in TaskWorker directly.
-- TaskConfig should be accessible outside Cache context.